trailofbits/deepstate/README.md

 ## Usage

 DeepState consists of a static library, used to write test harnesses, and command-line _executors_ written in Python.
-At this time, the best documentation are the [examples](/examples) and our [paper](https://agroce.github.io/bar18.pdf).
+At this time, the best documentation is in the [examples](/examples) and in our [paper](https://agroce.github.io/bar18.pdf).

+DeepState is currently more stable (and faster) when using angr as a backend than when using manticore.

 ## Contributing